Bullet Journaling is something you may or may not heard of! If you are the type that likes to keep a journal, I'd suggest you read on!

 What do the two have to do with each other?
 I think that many horse people would agree with me in saying that horses have a great effect on our mental state of well being.
 How's that you might ask?
 Let me explain!

-On March 13 of this year, I had an accident with one of my horses and sustained a TBI.
-I managed to get hit in the front of the head by the horses head, then the back of my head hit the metal stall bars.
+On March 13, 2020, I had an accident with one of my horses and sustained a traumatic brain injury (TBI).
+I managed to get hit in the front of the head by the horse's head; the back of my head hit the metal stall bars.
+Here are 11 things I wish I had known.

 Some of us are lucky enough to have flexible schedules and laid-back lifestyles.
 Allowing as much time at the barn and riding as we would like.
 Others, not so much.
 Here is my advice on how to make the most of your riding time!